friveroll/video50/README.md

 The options object passed to the `CS50.Video` constructor can define the following keys:

 * `aspectRatio`: Aspect ratio for the video
+* `autojoin`: Group slug to automatically join upon logging in
 * `autostart`: True to start video automatically, false otherwise
 * `baseUrl`: Base URL for video50's directory
 * `checkUrl`: URL to be used for checking the answers to questions remotely